+- be managed and valued.

 - meet the needs of users.

 - be supported by a well-defined process.

 - have a recognized life-cycle.

 The creation, collection and maintenance of high quality information is a shared responsibility; everyone has a role to play.